A guide for seeking bookings at the Café Carpe- a very long treatise by Bill

 - C. Food and drink are provided to the performer/s.

 - D. Anyone expressing an interest in performing here must be willing to do either an open stage (no compensation) or a song swap (three or four individuals sharing an evening).
-We typically charge a small cover ($5 as of 5/06) and divide the 75% equally among the performers.
+We typically charge a small cover and divide the 75% equally among the performers.
 Until we know approximately how many folks may come we can not feature a person except at our discretion (sometimes we just feel strongly about what a person is doing but that is a subjective decision and is not meant to exclude anyone from an opportunity to play here – the audience or lack of is the real measure).

 - E. Folks that have more than a duo should not even consider playing here unless there are circumstances beyond just contacting every place on earth to find gigs.
 This is not because we don’t like trios or quartets or quintets, but financially playing here is not likely to make sense for a group.

 - F. Regarding openers: don’t ask to be an opener for another performer.
-For one thing, the performers usually choose an act if there is to be one.
-We also like to avoid having opening acts on any nights but weekends.
+Performers choose an act if there is to be one.

 This being an initial off-the-top-of-the-head rendering, be generous in your thoughts as to our lucidity.
 Amendments are sure to come.